-Said legislation was adopted by the District Council on July 14, 2020, for the purposes of allowing uses permitted in the E-I-A Zone on land in the R-S Zone, pursuant to Section 27-515(b) of the Zoning Ordinance.
+Said legislation was adopted by the District Council on July 14, 2020, for the purposes of allowing uses permitted in the E-I-A Zone on land in the R-S Zone, pursuant to Section 27-515(b).
 The analysis, therefore, will be subject to the required findings for approval of Section 27-195(b) of the Zoning Ordinance, and the applicability of the development restrictions of Sections 27-511 and 27-515(b), Footnote 38.